ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

-As you can see, the Application Gateway is deployed in its designated subnet.
+As you can see, the application gateway is deployed in its designated subnet.

-Next, we'll need to add several components to allow HTTPS traffic to the Application Gateway and route it to API Management.
+Next, we'll need to add several components to allow HTTPS traffic to the application gateway and route it to API Management.
 See the image below for a visual representation of the components that we'll be adding:

 ![](../../../../../images/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/diagrams-app-gateway-https-listener.png)